crymE-L/crymE-L/README.md

 Developer
 ---------

-I'm a full-stack developer and entrepreneur.
+I'm a software engineer and entrepreneur.
 Currently, I am improving my software and AI skills so that I can impact the future and the world in a positive way.

 * 🌍  I'm based in Porto, Portugal
 * ✉️  You can contact me at [gustavolima.contacto@gmail.com](mailto:gustavolima.contacto@gmail.com)